 Suggested substitution: Butternut squash or acorn squash, however, they are less sweet than kabocha.
 For baking, you can also mix in sweet potato with butternut squash if the recipe calls for kabocha squash.

 Suggested substitution: Any similar crunchy root vegetables.
 You may find lotus roots in Chinese or Korean grocery stores.

 Suggested substitution: Unfortunately, there is no herb that tastes like mitsuba.
-Please use chives or green onion/scallion to garnish your dish.
+The texture of the mitsuba stems is very similar to one of the cilantro.
+You can sprinkle some chopped cilantro (use stem part more than leafy part).
+Please use green onion/scallion or chives to garnish your dish.
 For recipes such as salads or rice dishes, you may replace mitsuba with arugula or watercress (chop it up).

 Suggested substitution: You can use leeks for the texture or use more green onions/scallions.
 The texture is similar to leeks but the taste is similar to green onions/scallions.

 Suggested substitution: Grated potato can be used for grated nagaimo.